 What is the difference between nicotine salt and the more familiar freebase nicotine?
 How do the eliquids made with each differ?
-As pod and MTL devices, such as JUUL, grow in popularity, so does the popularity of the nicotine within those products, nicotine salts.
+As pod and MTL devices grow in popularity, so does the popularity of the nicotine within those products, nicotine salts.
 Vapers say their small, pocket-friendly, pod devices make them as happy as their old large vape…how can this be?

 Vapers found nicotine salt to be more satisfying, less harsh, not as “peppery,” and smoother than regular vape juice.
 By using nicotine salts, juice makers can achieve greater nicotine concentrations, while keeping their products enjoyable and pleasurable when used in smaller devices that produce less vapor than traditional devices.
 The use of nicotine salts in ejuices enable vapers to carry smaller and more discrete devices, producing less disruptive vapor, while still satisfying their nicotine needs.
 Additionally, vapers will consume less eliquid, keeping more money in their pocket!